-Pumpkin seed oil is touted for its health properties and can be used in cold or warm dishes for a touch of nutty flavor.
+Pumpkin seed oil can be used in cold or warm dishes for a touch of nutty flavor.
 It's more commonly found in dishes in Austria, Hungary, and the surrounding regions.
 Made from pressed pumpkin seeds, it has a low smoke point and is frequently drizzled over pumpkin soup or used to make salad dressing.

 What Is Pumpkin Seed Oil?

-Pumpkin seed oil is a flavorful oil that's rich in omega-3 and omega-6 fatty acids, so it's often sold as a health supplement as well as a culinary ingredient.
+Pumpkin seed oil is a flavorful oil that's often sold as a health supplement as well as a culinary ingredient.
 It can also be consumed in pill form.
 The oil has unique coloring characteristic called dichromatism—when in a bottle or vessel, the oil appears dark red.
 When drizzled onto dishes or mixed into sour cream or yogurt, it is bright green.
 Pumpkin seed oil is on the expensive side for a vegetable oil when compared to more common options like olive oil; it's similar in price to walnut and avocado oil.

 How to Use Pumpkin Seed Oil